-Definitions (§ 9.2)
+Definitions (Sec.
+9.2)

 The proposal modified or removed some of the former regulation's definitions, and added new definitions.
-Moreover, the proposal relocated the definitions from former § 9.1 to proposed § 9.2.
+Moreover, the proposal relocated the definitions from former Sec.
+9.1 to proposed Sec.
+9.2.
 For the most part, the OCC is adopting the definitions contained in the proposal.
 The following discussion highlights the definitions that the OCC has modified significantly.

-Applicable law (§ 9.2(b)).
-The former regulation used the term "local law," as defined at § 9.1(g), to refer to the laws of the state or other jurisdiction governing a fiduciary relationship.
-The proposal replaced the term "local law" with "applicable law" in order to streamline some of the operative provisions of the regulation and to clarify that the law that governs a national bank's fiduciary relationships may include Federal law, n2 state law governing a national bank's fiduciary relationships (that is, fiduciary duties and responsibilities), the terms of the instrument governing a fiduciary relationship, and any court order pertaining to the relationship.
+Applicable law (Sec.
+9.2(b)).
+The former regulation used the term ''local law,'' as defined at Sec.
+9.1(g), to refer to the laws of the state or other jurisdiction governing a fiduciary relationship.
+The proposal replaced the term ''local law'' with ''applicable law'' in order to streamline some of the operative provisions of the regulation and to clarify that the law that governs a national bank's fiduciary relationships may include Federal law,2 state law governing a national bank's fiduciary relationships (that is, fiduciary duties and responsibilities), the terms of the instrument governing a fiduciary relationship, and any court order pertaining to the relationship.

-n2 The Federal law relevant to a national bank's fiduciary activities includes, for example, provisions of the Federal banking laws (12 U.S.C.
+2 The Federal law relevant to a national bank's fiduciary activities includes, for example, provisions of the Federal banking laws (12 U.S.C.
 1 et seq.), the Employee Retirement Income Security Act of 1974 (29 U.S.C.
 1001 et seq.)
 (ERISA), the Securities Act of 1933 (15 U.S.C.
 77a et seq.), the Securities Exchange Act of 1934 (15 U.S.C.
 78a et seq.), the Investment Company Act of 1940 (15 U.S.C.
 80a-1 et seq.), the Investment Advisers Act of 1940 (15 U.S.C.
 80b-1 et seq.)
 (Advisers Act), the Trust Indenture Act of 1939 (15 U.S.C.
 77aaa et seq.)
 (Trust Indenture Act), the Internal Revenue Code of 1986 (26 U.S.C.
 1 et seq.)
-(Internal Revenue Code), and the rules issued pursuant to those acts.
+(Internal Revenue Code), a state statute or a Federal regulation.
+Conflicts of law issues in the fiduciary area are highly fact specific and, thus, cannot be resolved by reference to a general rule of priority.
+The OCC does not intend the term 'applicable law'' to resolve conflicts of law; rather, the OCC merely intends to identify concisely the various bodies of authority that may govern national banks' fiduciary activities.